Follow

 How to Enable or Disable Closing Warnings in Windows Terminal

-Windows Terminal is a tool that lets you run command-line programs like Command Prompt, Windows PowerShell, and bash via Windows Subsystem for Linux (WSL).
-It is powerful because it supports multiple tabs, custom themes, and fast text rendering.
+Windows Terminal is a powerful tool for running command-line programs like Command Prompt, PowerShell, and WSL.
+It supports multiple tabs, custom themes, and fast text rendering.
+A common question is how to manage the confirmation prompt when closing the window.

 Why do this?
 By default, Windows Terminal warns you if you try to close the window while several tabs are open.
-This prevents you from accidentally losing your work.
-You might want to turn this off if you prefer a faster exit, or turn it on if you often close windows by mistake.
+This prevents accidental closure and data loss.
+You might want to turn this off for a faster exit or keep it on to protect your active sessions.

 What happens when done?
 Once you change this setting, Windows Terminal will either stop asking for confirmation before closing or start prompting you every time you close multiple tabs at once.